This week’s topic: Reviewing XML Content in Arbortext

 How can one track/audit the comments that a writer or editor accepts/rejects/modifies for each review?

 Through the Change Markup mechanism.
-We did a webinar on change tracking in the Arbortext TC Dojo.
+We did a webinar on change tracking in the Arbortext Monster Garage.

 Question: Viewing comments

 Can each reviewer see comments from other reviewers who have previously provided feedback so they do not have to review the same contents twice?

 Yes, if they have sufficient permissions

 Can translated content be integrated into the review process?

 Question: Reviewing versioned content

 Can you version a commented document or component?